 Brightly painted blue and orange colonial balconies on a Cartagena street, ColombiaCartagena · Colombia

 The cheapest formal nomad visa on this list.
-Colombia's Digital Nomad Visa V, launched in late 2023, has an income floor of three times the Colombian minimum wage — about USD 684/month.
+Colombia's Digital Nomad Visa V, launched in late 2023, has an income floor of three times the Colombian minimum wage — about USD 1,400/month as of 2026 (3× Colombian minimum wage; the wage rose ~23% from 2024 levels, so legacy guides quoting USD 600–700 are out of date).
 That's not a typo.
 For a remote worker on average earnings, it's effectively a "yes" with a checkbox attached.

 What you get is up to two years of legal residence, the right to open a Colombian bank account (notoriously hard otherwise), and access to one of the Americas' most-improved cities: Medellín.
 The eternal-spring climate, the metro that actually works, and the cost-of-living arbitrage explain why El Poblado has more remote workers per square block than anywhere else south of Mexico City.